 Every session includes exercises for participants to practice new ways of being aware of their body.

-We’re incredibly lucky to be working on this study with a fantastic team at ARU.
+We’re incredibly lucky to have developed the Inner Sense project with a fantastic team at ARU.

 Jane is a cognitive neuroscientist, with a research focus on the multi-sensory bodily basis for self-consciousness.
 Jane’s research also involves studying interactions between interoception and body image, autism and empathy.
-For the Inner Sense project, Jane is providing consultation on the design of the online programme and how it may be used to study the role of interoception in wellbeing.
+For the Inner Sense project, Jane provided consultation on the design of the online programme and how it may be used to study the role of interoception in wellbeing.

 Paige is an MSc Psychology (ARU) graduate, with experience in health care and mental health.
 Paige has worked on projects involving health psychology, stress and mental health.
-For the Inner Sense project, Paige’s role is to help refine the training programme and design ways to measure its effectiveness.
+For the Inner Sense project, Paige’s role was to help refine the training programme and design ways to measure its effectiveness.

-© Copyright Thrive and Enjoy Ltd 2020
+© Copyright Thrive and Enjoy Ltd 2022

 restoringbalance.life is a site operated by Thrive and Enjoy Ltd, a company incorporated and registered in England and Wales.
 Company number: 11077478.
 Registered office: 66 Belsize Avenue, Peterborough, United Kingdom, PE2 9JA.